 POSTAL ART PROJECT

 The Postal Art Project seeks to connect youth living in the UBC communities together as pen pals.
 Participants receive a custom letter writing kit filled with art supplies, and will create letters as a work of art that they will exchange over the course of the summer.
 The goal of this project is to bridge physical distance by fostering a tactile oriented sense of community.
+This project has wrapped up — check out (and be amazed!) at what participants created and mailed.

 STRONGER TOGETHER – A CONNECTED COLLEGE COMMUNITY